Mission Tejas State Park

 We enjoyed our time-limited visit to Mission Tejas State Park.
 We planned to return to the park in 2020 to visit the Caddo Mounds Historic Site, but COVID changed our minds.

-So ends our adventure to four Texas State Parks in the fall of 2019.
+Our adventure to four Texas State Parks in the fall of 2019 had come to an end.
 Throughout our 9-day journey, we viewed magnificent scenery, hiked tree-covered trails, learned about history, experienced all kinds of weather, and met some interesting folks.
 Where will we go next?

 What Next?